releng-tool/releng-tool-docs/content/guides/extensions/making-a-custom-package-type.md

 This is an extension example for the following use case:

 > I'm using several packages in a project which use a custom package type
-> (i.e. they are not a typical autotools or CMake project).
+> (i.e. they are not a typical Autotools or CMake project).
 I want to have
 > an extension so that I can trigger custom prepare and build actions for
 > project that is downloaded from version control.